-The dispositive question is whether the recited transfixation screw hole is configured to direct the transfixation screw on a trajectory that is a fixed angle or is configured to allow for "adjustable orientation" based on "a predetermined allowable angular range" such as opening 26 of Slater, identified by Petitioner as the transfixation screw hole.
-Pet.
-16; Ex.
-1005, 12:23-25, 11:21-22.
-Here, I first note the specification does not describe a plate having a hole identified as a transfixation screw hole that would accommodate insertion of a screw at a plurality of angles through the same hole.
+hole.
 Rather, the specification repeatedly describes the disclosed plate system as having a transfixation screw hole where it is the inner surface of that hole that is configured to direct a screw at a trajectory, which, according to Mr. Sommers, is language a person of ordinary skill in the art would understand to describe a degree of precision around a single fixed angle.
 Ex.
 1001, 1:26-45, 2:8-14, 2:42-46; Ex.
-2002 ¶¶ 50, 94, 96; PO Resp.
-16- 19.
+2002 ¶¶ 50, 95, 97; PO Resp.
+17- 19.
 For example, the specification describes how "increased plate thickness around transfixation screw hole 102 may also enable transfixation screw hole 102 to be machined into bone plate 100 at an angle relative to the top surface of bone plate 100."
 Ex.
-1001, 9:8-12 (emphasis added).
+1001, 8:54-58 (emphasis added).
 In other embodiments, the central axis of the inner surface of the transfixation screw hole defines the trajectory.
-Id. at 1:60-61; 6:41-67.
+Id. at 1:46-47; 6:19-33.
 By comparison, other holes in the disclosed plates are not disclosed with the same level of effort toward precision when describing the trajectory of a screw.
 Indeed, the specification even includes a description of an oblong opening such as the one found in Slater, described as compression hole 132 and serves the purpose of tightening bones so as to "to press together at the interface of joint 106."
-Id. at 9:12-9:46.
+Id. at 8:53-9:26.
 Taken together, the specification, when read as a whole, describes plates with a transfixation screw hole configured at a single trajectory selected to achieve the functional objectives of the plate, namely, joint fusion, where that single trajectory is preferably between 30 and 70 degrees, and more preferably, 50 degrees.
-Id. at 6:41-55.
-Petitioner fails to direct us to any example or other disclosure to support its alternative interpretation, namely, a plate configured with a transfixation screw hole 102 configured to permit the placement of a screw at a plurality of trajectories or angles.
+Id. at 6:19-33.
+Petitioner's fails to direct us to any example or other disclosure to support its alternative interpretation, namely, a plate configured with a transfixation screw hole 102 configured to permit the placement of a screw at a plurality of trajectories or angles.

 Second, other dependent claims support the interpretation of a trajectory configured at a fixed angle.
-Claims 2 and 11, for example, recites that the "central axis of the inner surface of the transfixation screw hole defines the trajectory," a distinguishing feature as compared to the device in Slater that I will discuss here by way of comparison.
+Claim 2, for example, recites that the "central axis of the inner surface of the transfixation screw hole defines the trajectory," a distinguishing feature as compared to the device in Slater that I will discuss here by way of comparison.
 Ex.
-1001, 12:66-67.
+1001, 12:32-36; see also id. at claim 11.
 Figure 1 of Slater depicts, in phantom, the use of screw 25 that passes through the tibia and terminates in the talus.
 PO Resp.
 10 (citing Ex.
 2002 ¶ 55).
-The hole that screw 25 passes through is oblique10 and allows the
+The hole that screw 25 passes through is oblique4 and allows the angle of the screw to be modified as the plate is affixed to the ankle joint.
+Id. (citing Ex.
+2002, ¶ 56; Ex.
+1005, 11:21-22).
+In other words, the oblong hole of Slater is specifically designed to not have a central axis that defines the screw trajectory.
+(Ex.
+2002, ¶98); see also Ex.
+2002 ¶97 (Figure 1 of Slater "does not detail anything at all regarding the structure of [the 'inner surface' of the transfixation screw hole], much less demonstrate the hole has an 'inner surface configured to direct the transfixation screw... at a trajectory."").